artemD7/assignments_python_course/day09/README.md

 In the terminal, run the following command:

-python .\sequence_search.py sequence.fasta --dublicate --GC
+python sequence_search.py sequence.fasta --dublicate --GC

+### The optional parameters:
+"--dublicate" and "--GC"